 - Much like Richt’s second year, Kirby’s second year was a charmed run.
 The Bulldogs were 9-0 headed into the Auburn game and ranked no. 1 in the College Football Playoff Poll.
 The offense was potent and the defense was stifling, but 10th ranked Auburn had an answer for both: The Tigers crushed the Dawgs 40-17 at Jordan-Hare.
 However, both Georgia and Auburn would finish conference play at the top of their respective divisions, meaning the SEC Championship would be a rematch—one that would be an almost complete inverse of the previous game.
 Auburn scored first, but they would not score again.
 UGA scored 28 unanswered points and left Atlanta with the Dawgs’ first SEC title in 12 years, a ticket to their first Rose Bowl in 75 years and, eventually, a spot in the national title game.

 There’s a certain level of chaos one can always expect in any Auburn game, doubly so in a Georgia-Auburn game.
-Yes, Georgia won a national championship last year, and yes, Auburn’s coach Bryan Harsin was almost ousted after one year.
+Yes, Georgia won a second consecutive national championship last year, and yes, Auburn’s still adjusting to new head coach Hugh Freeze.
 But it’s the Deep South’s Oldest Rivalry, so as usual, it’s anybody’s game.